usepe/prices-listing/README.md

-# prices-listing
+# Prices Listing

-List prices for products for a given date
+List prices for products for a given date.